Learn more about our Advertising Disclosure

 • Long Beach is considered to be less safe than Amarillo with a score of 41.42 vs Amarillo’s 74.69.

-• Air quality in Long Beach is good, and in Amarillo it's good.
+• Air quality in Long Beach is Good, and in Amarillo it’s Good.

-• Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+• Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 • State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Before booking, ensure the moving company is officially licensed to handle your move.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 • Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.